mattvenn/first-fpga-pcb/README.md

 to reconfigure the pins used with -g, but I couldn't get this to work, so I hard-coded the right pins in my fork.

+# HW V1: d9c7cdf

+## Errata

+* didn't expose a 2nd CS pin so can't communicate with SPI without removing flash

-# Todo
+# HW V2:

-* better silk label for header
+* removed a few unnecessary pullups on SPI lines
-* connect a few pins between Pi & FPGA
+* connect 4 general purpose pins between Pi & FPGA
+* connect an additional CS pin for SPI comms with Pi
-* breakout all Pi pins
+* breakout all Pi pins on separate pins
-* shrink board in y axis slightly for even holes
+* shrink board in y axis slightly for even holes and to fit larger Pi boards
-* check physical for big pi4 connection
+* added some optional pullup resistors to allow an I2C connection between Pi & FPGA, broken out on pmod p3

 # Inspiration